Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 1. It's clear that this method only works with public members of the class and doesn't mutate its private state in some obscure way
 2. It's obvious that this method simply provides a shortcut and exists only for convenience
-3. The method is part of an entirely separate class (or even assembly) which helps us separate data from logic
+3. This method is part of an entirely separate class (or potentially even another assembly) which helps us isolate data from logic

 Overall, using an extension method approach here helps draw the line between what's _necessary_ and what's _helpful_.